mcallara/msdp-book/intro.md

 ## What do you expect from the course?

 Before starting this journey, it is useful to have a somehow clear vision of where we want to get.
+I think this is a good moment to ask you to write down your expectations.
+What do you expect from this course?
+What do you want to learn?
+What do you want to be able to do after completing the course?

 ```{tableofcontents}
 ```